Skip to main content

 SART 66: Architecture II

-Except for Math 3, none of the courses listed for the minor may be taken under the non-recording option.
+• No courses other than those used as prerequisites to the minor may be taken under the non-recording option.

-All engineering majors: Only ENGS courses numbered below 20 may be counted toward the minor.
+• All engineering majors: Only ENGS courses numbered below 20 may be counted toward the minor.
+Otherwise, courses taken for the major cannot be used to satisfy requirements of the minor.